 New violation types to note are Treatment Technique Violations and Reporting Violations.
 Treatment Technique Violations include the failure to conduct the required assessment within 30 days of learning of the trigger, and the failure to correct all sanitary defects from the assessment within 30 days of learning of the trigger or in accordance with the schedule approved by the State.
+For Seasonal Systems, the failure to complete a State-approved start-up procedure prior to serving water to the public is also a Treatment Technique Violation.
 Reporting violations include the failure to submit your completed assessment form in a timely manner (after 30 days of learning of the trigger or later than the State-approved timeframe), and the failure to notify the State by the end of the day the analysis is completed of an E. coli-positive sample (results must be submitted electronically).
+For Seasonal Systems, the failure to submit a checklist and certification for performing a State-approved start-up procedure in a timely manner is also a reporting violation.